 Forest Hills Masons are joining in a great county mass meeting to be held on Feb.
 21 at the Flushing Armory.
-Supreme Court Justice Tompkins, the Grand Master of the Grand Lodge of the State of New York, and his staff, will be the speakers of the evening.
-It is expected that the capacity of the armory will be taxed for there are thousands of Masons in Overnove will be taxed.
-Queens.
+Ser Grand Lodge of the State of New York, and his staff, will the speakers of the evening.
+It is expected that the capacity of the armory will be taxed for there are thousands of Massing in Queens.

 The entertainment committee of the Masonic Lodge, of which Henry Hirschberg is chairman, has issued invitations to a dance and entertainment to be held at the Temple on Washington's birthday, Feb.
-22. This date is of special signifi-Washington's birthday, Feb.
 22. This date is of special significance to Masons for George Washington was one of the most illustrious Masons in history.